hbsagen/Tibber_Arduino_RealTime_Power/README.md

 1. Requires ‘Python GraphQL Client’ package: pip install python-graphql-client
 2. Open server.py and change UDP_IP and UDP_PORT to the IP of your Arduino
 3. Insert your Tibber "home ID" and "access token".
 You can get these at https://developer.tibber.com/
-4. run with "pyhon3 server.py
+4. Run with "pyhon3 server.py

 In tibber.ino
 1. Make sure the unsigned int localPort = 52522; matches UDP_PORT from server.py